 20. Humans have always done this (though you may not)

 This one requires a few minutes spread throughout the day.
-In most circumstances, small but frequent movement throughout the day trumps a brief workout paired with hours of inactivity.
+In most circumstances, small but frequent movement throughout the day trumps a brief workout paired with a full day of inactivity.

 Skip the Uber and walk to lunch.
 Take a short break every few hours and walk around the block.
 Talk through your meeting agenda as you cruise the streets.
+Drop and bang out twenty push-ups.
+Do a pull-up every time you walk by that low-hanging ceiling pipe.
 Move throughout the day, lose fat, rev up your metabolism, prevent disease, and notice your focus and memory flourish.

 21. Get outside